PVC Pipe vs. Cast Iron Pipe

-Cast iron piping has not given up the ghost.
 Many homeowners associate cast iron piping with antiquated plumbing that's prone to developing leaks.
 Often people think that it clogs quite easily.

 Conversely, many people think that modern plastic PVC plumbing piping is the miracle material.
 Well, both materials have advantages and disadvantages.
 Let's talk about both types of pipe and see what you think.

 Cast iron piping has been used successfully in plumbing systems for hundreds of years.
 In fact, in the year 1623 cast iron pipe was installed in the Fountains of Versailles in France.

 That same piping is still functioning today.
 Thousands of miles of municipal water and sewer systems use cast iron pipe.
 The reason is long-term durability.
 Cast iron simply lasts.

 Old cast iron pipe used to come in a regular wall thickness and an XH size.
 The XH meant Extra Heavy.
 It had thicker sidewalls and was much more durable.
 The XH lettering was cast into the side wall of the pipe and you can still see it if you look for it.

 When Did PVC Pipe Start to Push Aside Cast Iron Pipe?